inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

   be assumed to represent a working demo with all tests passing.
 * All strings should be internationalisation enabled.
 Please see :doc:`i18n` for details.
+* If you use a few lines of code in more than one place, refactor them into their own function.
+* If you use a literal string or expression in more than one place, refactor it into a function or variable.

 * Code must pass a pylint validation (http://www.logilab.org/card/pylint_manual#what-is-pylint).
 You can test this using the make target ``make pylint``.
 In some cases you may wish to